-A student who plans to graduate should obtain a graduation application from the Enrollment Management Office.
-The form must be completed by the student's academic advisor, signed by the student and submitted to the Enrollment Management Office according to the specified due dates.
+A student who plans to graduate should obtain a graduation application from Admissions & Records.
+The form must be completed by the student's academic advisor, signed by the student and submitted to Admissions & Records according to the specified due dates.